mitch-turner/powershelltools/README.md

 PowerShell tools for PC management

-Calendars - List what access a user has across the tennant Remove_Printer - removes excess printers
+Calendars - List what access a user has across the tennant\n Remove_Printer - removes excess printers